Hvlikk/PUI_project/README.md

-# We will update this, dont worry 💅
+# We will update this later

 # Tech stack 🚀